 Social Judgment Research Team (Research Team 11)

 In fall of 2015, we are (from L to R) back row: Ximena Leon, Tanner Miller, Prof. Leigh Ann Vaughn, Hayley Paquette, Nicky Liddick, and Genesis Alvarez.
 Front row: Irene Howard, Emma Hayden, Abby Kane-Gerard, and Kanako Kambe.

-- Many Labs 2 and Many Labs 3: world-wide replication projects in psychology.
-What are these projects showing about variation in the reproducibility of research findings?
-For the Ithacan story about our team's involvement in Many Labs 1, click here.
+- Many Labs 4: What will this world-wide research project show about the reproducibility of psychological research findings?
+For the Ithacan story about our team's involvement in Many Labs 1, click here